-By adhering to these principles, we aspire to graduate competent, compassionate, and culturally sensitive child and adolescent psychiatric APPs who are equipped to address the complex mental health needs of our youngest patients and contribute positively to the field of psychiatry as a whole.
+By adhering to these principles, we aspire to graduate competent and compassionate child and adolescent psychiatric APPs who are equipped to address the complex mental health needs of our youngest patients and contribute positively to the field of psychiatry as a whole.

 Clinical Rotations: